Brazil Streaming Music Market Breaking The Mould

 The 20,000 Foot View: The successful markets in the traditional music industry were those with highest levels of consumer spending.
 It was an industry biased towards North America and Europe.
 Part of the transformative potential of streaming is that it can monetize consumption rather than just spending, making a country’s population size as important as its spending power.
 Brazil is a test case for this streaming hypothesis.
 It has scale and demand but weaker consumer spending power than more developed markets.
 As is often the case with large, lower income markets the population is so big that the more affluent urban elites are sizeable enough in their own right to translate into a sizeable premium market in their own right.
 But the full potential of the market needs a more nuanced and innovative approach.
 Something that is now starting to take place with important lessons and practises for other markets to pay heed to.

-- Brazil’s subscription revenue grew by in 2016, with the number of subscribers hitting of Brazilian consumers stream music videos, only points off music radio of Brazilian YouTube and Vevo users stream only listening to the audio
+- Brazil’s subscription revenue grew by in 2016, with the number of subscribers hitting million of Brazilian consumers stream music videos, only points off music radio penetration of Brazilian YouTube and Vevo users stream only listening to the audio

 - Spotify has a clear lead among subscription and freemium services with WAU penetration